hpe-dev-incubator/hpe-dev-portal/content/blog/infrastructure-as-code-on-hpe-greenlake-using-terraform.md

 ![GreenLake for private cloud](/img/greenlakeforprivatecloud.png "GreenLake for private cloud")

 And in the capture below, **Terraform Space** is the space we have created for our work with Terraform.
-You can check your available Spaces from the GreenLake console under your profile icon, Change space.
+You can check your available Spaces from the HPE GreenLake console under your profile icon, Change space.

 ![GreenLake select new space](/img/greenlakeselectingspace.png "GreenLake select new space")

 #### Setting up a API Client access

 Next, you need to create a new API Client access dedicated to Terraform.
-You can do this from the HPE GreenLake console under your settings icon, identity & Access and then the API Clients tab.
+You can do this from the HPE GreenLake console under your settings icon, **Identity & Access** and then the **API Clients** tab.

 ![GreenLake API Clients](/img/greenlakeapiclients.png "GreenLake API Clients")